iotflows/iotflows-remote-access/README.md

     * `sudo iotflows-remote-access`
 2. Enter the remote access credentials (username and password)
 3. In IoTFlows Console, create a Remote Connection for Node-RED or SSH and follow the instructions to remotely access your device.
+4. After rebooting your device, IoTFlow Remote Access will auto start on boot.
+    * To stop the service:
+    `sudo systemctl stop iotflows-remote-access.service`

+    * To start the service:
+    `sudo systemctl start iotflows-remote-access.service`

+    * To disable the service:
+    `sudo systemctl disable iotflows-remote-access.service`